 2.1 Any saloon, GT or Coupe type car or body replicated, semi or full space framed version may be used, except for LDV's, station wagons and panel vans that are prohibited.
 2.2 Only rear wheel drive vehicles are permitted 2.3 Any drive train, cooling, axle or brake component may be used provided the donor vehicle complies with the type of car or body.
-2.4 Only Ford 2.0L Pinto SOHC engines are permitted 2.5 Only unmodified Ford and Nissan gearboxes may be utilized 2.6 Any reference to standard parts in respect of the engine shall refer to manufacturers production parts or accepted commercial aftermarket parts for specific use by the engine utilized as per the Ford workshop manuals 2.7 No competition parts or parts from other engines may be permitted 2.8 Measurements shall be made in respect of standard parts or aftermarket parts specifically for the respective 2 (two) engines.
+2.4 Only Ford 2.0L Pinto SOHC engines are permitted See 1.2 2.4 Only unmodified Ford and Nissan gearboxes may be utilized (2l VVL Nissan refer to 1.3) 2.5 Any reference to standard parts in respect of the engine shall refer to manufacturers' production parts or accepted commercial aftermarket parts for specific use by the engine utilized as per the Ford workshop manuals 2.6 No competition parts or parts from other engines may be permitted 2.7 Measurements shall be made in respect of standard parts or aftermarket parts specifically for the respective 2 (two) engines.
 Reference may also be made to the Ford Workshop manual.
-2.9 All 4 (four) wheels of the vehicle must fit within the body of the vehicle, which determinates the maximum Dimensions
+2.8 All 4 (four) wheels of the vehicle must fit within the body of the vehicle, which determinates the maximum Dimensions